I’ve been feeling conflicted about sharing this week’s gardening tip.

 This is one of those items that when we roll into thunderstorm season, the demand is so high, it’s usually sold out.

 Translation: When you need it, you can’t get it.

 By the way, there are PLENTY of things you can use in your home to protect your flowers from hail.
-I’ll share tips in May on how to protect your flowers from hail using things you can find in your garage and linen closet.

 Please know, you do not need to buy hail netting.

 With that said, now’s the time to look for hail netting if a hailstorm trashed your flowers last year and you want to up your hail protection game.

 Sometimes, you can find hail netting at your local, independent garden centers.
 You also can find it online from garden supply companies and Amazon.